Girgias/php-rfcs/container-offset-behaviour.md

 ### null type as container

-PHP supports a feature called auto-vivification to array when writing to an offset when the container is of type ``null``.
+PHP supports a feature called auto-vivification to `array` when writing to an offset when the container is of type ``null``.

 Therefore, the behaviour depending on the operator is as follows:

-- For read operations,`null` is returned, the container continues to be `null`, and the followin warning is emitted:
+- For read operations,`null` is returned, the container continues to be `null`, and the following warning is emitted:
   ```
   Warning: Trying to access array offset on null
   ```
 - For write, append, fetch, and fetch-append operations the container is converted to array.
-  And thus behave like an array, meaning the behaviour depends on the offset type.
+  And thus behave like an `array`, meaning the behaviour depends on the offset type.
-  Please see the array section for details.
+  Please see the `array` section for details.
 - For read-write operations, the container is converted to array, before the read operation.
-  And thus behave like an array, meaning the behaviour depends on the offset type.
+  And thus behave like an `array`, meaning the behaviour depends on the offset type.
-  Please see the array section for details.
+  Please see the `array` section for details.
 - For the unset operation, the container continues to be `null` and no warning or error is emitted/thrown.
 - For existence operations, no warning is emitted